 The landmark technologies that characterized industry 1.0 were the machines powered by water and steam.
 A good example of such machines is the weaving loom which was first developed in 1784.
 Other machines that were invented during this period include the water wheel, more complex spinning wheels and the steam engine.

 These newly invented machines allowed workers to produce goods in large quantities.
 Also, they made the production process much more efficient and cost-effective.
 As a result, most small businesses grew and developed to become large organizations that served a larger number of people.
-The technologies especially brought significant benefits to the textile and transportation industries.
+The advancing of technologies especially brought significant benefits to the textile and transportation industries.
 These benefits became even more evident when coal began to be used as an additional source of fuel for different manufacturing processes.

 One major downside of the first industrial revolution was that there was greater demand for production machines than the supply.
 After all, these machines had just been invented, which meant that there were relatively fewer machines and technologies to meet all of the customers’ demands.
 This led to more pressure, especially on workers who were considered as the lower class.
 These workers were forced to work for long hours, and under unhealthy working conditions.
 However, in 1833, the Factory Act was put in place in the UK to ensure that high standards were followed in all workplaces, guaranteeing the safety and protection of all employees.